 Hi there.
 I came home from dreamy Japan 2 weeks ago today (time flies!). and I know one thing I need more Japan!
 This was my second time there and this time I traveled with friends an no kids.
 Which was a great decision, because I could spend all the time I wanted looking at art, cultural sites, indulging on mouth watering Japanese food, hanging out at bars till late and biking Tokyo.
 All things that would have been very different with a child.
 I will go with Viola when she’s a little older for sure, that’s a part of the plan.
 This was hands down one of the best holidays I can remember.
+If you unfortunately got involved in accident while on a road trip which caused some mishaps on your expected travel, you may contact a licensed professional who knows how to handle a car accident case.
+Visit Cellino Law’s website for the list of the most common motorcycle accident injuries.

 Below are some pictures from our road trip, such an easy way to explore Japan by,- I really recommend it!